Reception during the first half term.

 Encourage your child to dress themselves; we expect all pupils to be able to put on their own coat, to be able to take off and put on their own shoes and socks and to make a very good attempt at changing for PE.

 When your child arrives in the morning remind them to get their fruit snack and put it in the red box and put their lunch box on the big trolley.
-From Monday we will take the dinner register in class so your child will need to be able to tell us if they have a packed lunch or a school dinner.
+We take the dinner register in class so your child will need to be able to tell us if they have a packed lunch or a school dinner.

 Book bags should be brought into class and should be brought everyday.